-After leaving Australia, he has lived in the UK, Istanbul and now resides in Paris where he continues to dedicate his time towards a full exploration of his work.
+After leaving Australia, he lived in the UK and Istanbul before spending a year in Paris where he expanded his visual art practice onto the streets.
+He currently resides in London, where he continues to dedicate his time towards his work.

 Portrait: Louisa Heuter.